Central Services Refresh Programme (CSRP)

 - Improved broker access to the market will protect existing business and potentially attract new business.

 - Enhanced data and fewer queries will reduce trapped premium.

 - Queries routed to the resolving party, rather than always through the broker.

-- During the 1st quarter 2019 there will be an upgrade to the ACORD standards used in the central services, to “2016.10”, which will enable the Proportional Treaty implementation to occur as this is dependent on the ACORD upgrade.
+- There will also be an upgrade to the ACORD standards used in the central services, to “2016.10”, in November 2019.

 Key progress to date

-- Capability to submit original, addition and return premiums electronically using ACORD standard messages launched in April 2016.
+- Capability to submit original, addition and return premiums electronically using ACORD standard messages.

-- Portal delivered in December 2016 for brokers without their own EBOT / ECOT systems to enter their premium transactions directly to the Bureau, manually or by uploading a spreadsheet / data.
+- Portal delivered for brokers without their own EBOT / ECOT systems to enter their premium transactions directly to the Bureau, manually or by uploading a spreadsheet / data.